 The HR Department shall develop the requirements and accreditation process of Company SMEs.
 A certification shall be issued by the HR Learning and Development Specialist and HR Manager certifying that such employee have undergone the necessary requirements and accreditation process of SMEs.

-While the quality of the ALDP is of primary importance to the Company, the cost of the same shall not outweigh its benefits derived from such program.

-Learning and development programs shall be conducted by subject matter experts (SMEs) employed by the Company.
-Outside services may be considered provided that:

-No person in the Company’s employ is qualified to conduct such program; or

-The cost of the same does not exceed the cost had it was done on SMEs employed by the Company.

-Employees may avail of external trainings and seminars conducted by subject matter experts outside the Company, such as those required by profession and other regulatory bodies, provided the following are met:
+Employees may avail of external trainings and seminars conducted by SMEs outside the Company, such as those required by profession and other regulatory bodies, provided the following are met:

 Such training or seminar is related to their function or required for renewal of their professional license;